makersacademy/takeaway-challenge/README.md

   ```
   cart.add(["Chicken Alfredo", "Ceasar Salad", "Soup of the Day", "Lemonade", "Lemonade"])
   ```
-  * To add multiple of the same item, add it's name the desired number of times
+  * To add multiple of the same item, add its name the desired number of times

 #### 7. View your cart
   * You can view all items in your cart